 Tip 2: Know the facts

-For an analyst, things are not as smooth as going up to a stakeholder, coaxing him in flattery language and winning his confidence – Your clients are too smart for that!
+For an analyst, things are not as smooth as going up to a stakeholder, coaxing him into using flattery language, and winning his confidence—Your clients are too smart for that!

 Instead, what will help you win over them is how well you know the functionalities, the processes, the modules, the pros, and the cons of your project/product.
 Taking the same example of inducing a new change in an existing application, you should know: